aaronkho/mkgp/README.rst

 check its quality.
 The log-marginal-likelihood metric can also be used, but is only valuable when comparing different fits of the same data, ie. its absolute value is meaningless.

+From v1.1.1, the adjusted R\ :sup:`2` and pseudo R\ :sup:`2` metrics are now available.
+The adjusted R\ :sup:`2` metric provides a measure of how close the fit is to the input data points.
+The pseudo R\ :sup:`2` provides a measure of this closeness accounting for the input data uncertainties.